Editorial transparency

 The shorter version: AI is part of how the site is made, editorial oversight is non-negotiable, and the rules above are not aspirational - they're the lines we won't cross regardless of how convenient it would be to.

-If you have questions about how a specific piece was researched or want to flag content that crosses any of the lines above, please use the contact page.
-Our full editorial policy sets out our broader commitments.
+If you want to know how a specific piece was researched, or you've spotted content that crosses any of the lines above, please get in touch.
+Our full editorial policy covers our broader commitments.